tgroshon/tommygroshong.com/content/posts/2024-02-26-dark-politics-for-engineers.md

 1. Suffer not the toxic process to live.
    - If your code reviews are habitually nitpicky and cursed, it would be better to do away with them completely.
-   - If your _Annual 365 Performance Reviews&tm;_ are addicted to negative feedback,
+   - If your _Annual 365 Performance Reviews™_ are addicted to negative feedback,
      they are easy to hijack for Dark Politics.

 ## Conclusion